Arkady23/http.net/README.md

      -s      Number of requests being processed at the same time.
 Maximum        400 value is 1000.
      -q      Number requests stored in the queue.
+600 -w      Allowed time to reserve an open channel for request that did not    10 started.
+From 1 to 20 seconds.
-600 -db     Maximum number of dynamically running MS VFP DBMS instances.
+     -db     Maximum number of dynamically running MS VFP DBMS instances.
 20 Extending scripts to run VFP - prg.
 Processes are started as needed by simultaneous client requests to the set value.
 Maximum